-While HOIs could profoundly alter our understanding of multi-species communities research in this area has been slowed by inconsistent definitions of HOIs, statistical difficulties in detecting HOIs in empirical data and few investigations of the processes that give rise to HOIs.
-In this paper we first review previous discussions of HOIs and define a new quantitative definition of HOIs that can be applied generally to any phenomenological models of species competition.
+While HOIs could profoundly alter our understanding of multi-species communities research in this area has suffered from inconsistent definitions of HOIs and few investigations of the processes that give rise to HOIs.
+Moreover, older discussions of HOIs were developed within the context of only a small range of commonly used competition models.
+Improvements in statistical software now allow ecologists to fit a much wider range of functions for interactions between species and this more flexible approach to modeling competition requires a more general definition for HOIs.
+In this paper we first review previous discussions of HOIs and define a new quantitative definition for HOIs that can be applied to a wide range of phenomenological models of species competition.
 In the second part of the paper, we use a simulation model to illustrate our definition and to investigate the mechanisms that may generate HOIs.

-Higher order interactions and interaction modification
+The consequences of higher order interactions for ecological understanding